 It’s easy to shine the light on Tracy-Ann, who gives a powerful performance as Shylock, a part she clearly loves with a passion.
 In fact this reimagining is very much her idea and she is credited as co-creator.
 Apparently, she based her pawn shop-owning Shylock on the story of her great-grandmother.

 Although it is her passion project, it’s also a production which relies on a masterful team of players, and this most certainly has that.
-There is much I have to say about what I witnessed on stage last night, but equally there’s a lot I don’t want to say.
+There is much I have to say about what I witnessed on stage yesterday, but equally a lot I don’t want to say.
 There are elements of the play which will take your breath away and move you, in equal measures.
 I think spoiling those moments would be wrong.

-The action here is set in the the heart of the East End of London during a contemptible era of British anti-Semitism.
+The action is set in the the heart of the East End of London during a contemptible era of British anti-Semitism.
 The story unfolds on the eve of the Battle of Cable Street, when the East End working-class community forced back Mosley’s blackshirts.

-The aristocratic, antisemitic elite includes GAVIN FOWLER as Bassanio and HANNAH MORRISH as Portia.
+The aristocratic, antisemitic elite includes GAVIN FOWLER as Bassanio and GEORGIE FELLOWS as Portia.
 The complex sequence of events, where Shylock is duped out of the money she is owed and forced to convert to Christianity, is shocking to say the least.
 There is an undercurrent of violence and a moment where XAVIER STARR as the bullying Gratiano throws a glass of water in Shylock’s face, it’s about as close as we get to seeing an actual violent act, it’s a moment which will make you jump.

 Everything about this production feels fresh, new and once again, radical.
 I also feel, this could become the gold standard for all future productions of Merchant.
 Tracy-Ann delivers an outstanding, passionate performance in a play which has pitch perfect direction from co-creator BRIGID LARMOUR.